A healthy pregnancy diet is key for both mother and baby, as what the mother consumes is the main source of nourishment for the growing foetus.

 Omega-3 Fatty Acids

 Omega-3 fatty acids, in particular DHA, are important for your baby’s brain and eye development.
-This type of omega-3 fatty acid is primarily found in oily fish, however due to their higher levels of heavy metals it’s recommended you omega 3consume no more than two portions of oily fish (trout, salmon, sardines, etc.) per week or supplement with a pregnancy-suitable omega-3 supplement.
+This type of omega-3 fatty acid is primarily found in oily fish, however due to their higher levels of heavy metals it’s recommended you consume no more than two portions of oily fish (trout, salmon, sardines, etc.) per week or supplement with a pregnancy-suitable omega-3 supplement.

 Pregnancy-specific supplements are safe to take during pregnancy however it’s advisable to check with your doctor before taking any new supplements, to ensure they are suitable for you.